Adolescent immunisation campaign

 Protection for everybody

-A campaign to promote free recommended vaccines to prevent serious disease for students in year 7 and year 10.
+Promotion of free recommended vaccines to prevent serious diseases for students in year 7 and year 10.

 Objectives

-The campaign supports the WA Health objective to increase adolescent vaccination rates across the state by aiming to:
+The campaign supports the WA Department of Health objectives to increase adolescent vaccination rates across the state by aiming to:

 Key messages

-- Vaccines provided during adolescence are free and protect adolescents from contracting serious, vaccine-preventable illnesses.
+• Vaccines provided during adolescence at school are free, safe, and protect from serious diseases.

-- Consent is required prior to the clinic visit so parents are urged to consent or decline on their child’s behalf.
+• Consent is required prior to the school vaccination visit, so parents are urged to complete the online intent form on their adolescent’s behalf.

-- If students miss their vaccine at school, parents are encouraged to get their child immunised at a community pharmacist or community immunisation clinic or at participating GPs, Aboriginal Medical Services (consultation fees may apply).
+• If students missed their school vaccinations, parents are encouraged to get their adolescents vaccinated at pharmacies, GPs and Aboriginal Medical Services (consultation fees may apply).

 Timing